Quality Contact Framework 111-22100000

 Aim for Accuracy

 Aim for Accuracy provides assurance of the integrity and reliability of quality checking results.
-Business teams facilitate an Aim for Accuracy exercise where it is possible to re-evaluate an end-to-end call that has been previously quality checked.
+Business teams facilitate an Aim for Accuracy exercise where it is possible to re-evaluate an end-to-end interaction that has been previously quality checked.

 Roles and responsibilities